Dominican Navy: Naval Commandos

 The Naval Commandos are the Special Operations component of the Dominican Navy and are only employed in emergency situations.
 The Naval Commandos are capable of undertaking unconventional warfare, hostage rescue, counter-terrorism, VBSS (Visit Board Search and Seizure) and are experts in handling explosives and amphibious operations.
 They are also trained in parachuting, hand-to-hand combat, CQC and other key skills.
 The team's armament includes the M16 rifle with the M203 grenade launcher, the Colt M4A1, M14 rifle, Mossberg 500 shotgun, the M60 machine gun and small arms.
 The team operates inflated zodiac boats, RHIBs, and night vision goggles, among other equipment.

 Some team members saw action during Operation Iraqi Freedom.
 Dominican troops, comprising a battalion of special components of the Dominican Armed forces, were under constant mortar attacks but suffered no casualties.
 While in Iraq, the troops were serving in the Plus Ultra Brigade, which was under Spanish command and operating in Southern Iraq.

 Marine Infantry Command

 Raised in 2008 the MIC serves as the youngest arm of service in the Dominican Navy, which is tasked for amphibious and landing operations.
 One Marine Battalion is of active service as of the present.
-It also the youngest Marine unit in all of Latin America.
+It is also the youngest Marine unit in all of Latin America.